 What to Expect on Exam Day

-- Arrive the exam venue at least 30 minutes before the scheduled time.
+- Arrive at the exam venue at least 30 minutes before the scheduled time.

-- Pay attention to invigilators and ensure you follow all guidelines.
+- Pay attention to the invigilators and ensure you follow all guidelines.

 Common Challenges and How to Avoid Them